YuanLiiii/EMORY_CS450/README.md

 # EMORY_CS450

 System programming / CS450 in Emory University

 All program written in C.
 Taught by Prof. Ken Mandelburg

+#WARNING:DO NOT COPY THE CODE AND SUBMIT AS YOUR OWN WORK!
+CONSULT YOUR HONOR CODE#

 Proj 1: Goldbach [using bitarray]
 Command line gives an int as upper limit.
 Finds primes up to the limit and store in bitarray.
 Then input an int and find goldbach decompositions [in = prime1 + prime2;prime1<=prime2].
 Gives number of solutions and largest prime1.